isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 where:

-* '"namespace": "ECID"' indicates the consumer's Adobe Experience Cloud ID **Should this be the AdCloud cookie ID instead?
+* `"namespace": "ECID"` indicates the consumer's Adobe Experience Cloud ID **Should this be the AdCloud cookie ID instead?**
-* '"include": ["AdCloud"]' indicates the Adobe product that applies to the request
+* `"include": ["AdCloud"]` indicates the Adobe product that applies to the request